ericschoettle/Refactor_rails/README.md

 * Resize things so they don't look terrible DONE
 * Fix the bug with a default value of one/make the field required, make the site validate that it's a positive number
-* Implement rails admin
+* Implement rails  DONE
-* Add flash messages for signing in, updating, signing out
+* Add flash messages for signing in, updating, signing out DONE
 * Add flash messages for adding, updating, deleting products.
+DONE
 * Add paperclip for product image upload